 While officially summer is over, the weather is still too hot to bear, especially in some regions, making it perfect for a cool, refreshing lemonade like this delicious, easy and quick peach lemonade!

 The heat makes us need to drink more to stay hydrated.
 I love lemonade and peaches and I’m sure you do, too.
 While on a diet, try replacing dinner with a fresh lemonade or a fruit smoothie.

-We love making many delicious peach recipes, and we just can’t wait for the peach season to begin again.
+We love making many delicious peach recipes like this easy homemade peach cobbler (or this instant pot peach cobbler) or this delicious fresh peach ice cream, and we just can’t wait for the peach season to begin again.
 Maybe if we had peaches all year round, like we have apples or grapes, we wouldn’t appreciate them so much to eagerly wait to see them at the fresh market.
 Being such an amazing twist on plain lemonade, this peach lemonade is an absolute cool-down drink and also great for picnics, so there’s no reason not to try making it.

 Peaches are irresistible and it’s best to grow your own in your back yard, but if you don’t have an orchard, supermarket ones are still a great option.
 They are great to eat raw, in drinks, pies, cobblers and many more, so make sure you buy enough of them.